"Always Nice and Confident, Sometimes Wrong": Developer's Experiences Engaging Large Language Models (LLMs) Versus Human-Powered Q&A Platforms for Coding Support: Discussion

 After obtaining answers from the Q\&A platform, we can continue to harness the extensive customization capabilities of the AI chatbot as a personal assistant to further tailor responses.
 In Phase III, this approach lets AI handle the detailed personalization process, maximizing the strengths of both AI and crowd communities while maintaining the social platform restrictions.

-In this workflow, AI chatbot handles tedious or too personalized tasks, while human-powered Q\&A serves as an external assistance that maintains its own affordances as social platforms.
+In this workflow, AI chatbot handles tedious or too personalized tasks, while Q\&A serves as an external assistant that maintains its own affordances as a social platform.
 While this workflow is by no means perfect, we aspire to offer inspiration on how future systems could potentially harness the strengths of both platforms to further enhance developer assistance in the coding process.